MozeBaltyk/Rkub/README.md

 then use it...

+NB: If targeted servers have an internet access then skip and go to step 5

 3. Build your package by running (works on Debian-like or Redhat-like and targets localhost).
 This step concern only an airgap install.
-If targeted servers have an internet access then skip and go to step 5:

 ```sh
 ansible-playbook mozebaltyk.rkub.build.yml                    # All arguments below are not mandatory